 Matrix metadata standards

 For each of the major classes of matrix (FOM, FID, OID, FEA, OBS, FNG, ONG, and REC), we develop metadata fields that can be used to describe various aspects of individual matrices (Table 1).
 Primary fields for the FOM class are used to describe the type of biological data being measured (analyte), the sets of features and observations that have been included in the matrix (feature_subset, obs_subset), and the type of processing that was applied to produce the matrix (processing).
 An additional modality field can be used to denote FOMs containing different data types that require higher levels of integration.
 In many cases, modality will be synonymous with analyte as multimodal workflows seek to cluster cells based on multiple biological modalities.
 However, modality is meant to be a broader term that can capture other types of integration as well.
 For example, researchers may want to integrate the same analyte across different species or across datasets generated with different technologies.
-The processing field is used to describe the type of measurement in the FOM from the analytical perspective.
+The processing field is used to describe the type of measurement in the FOM from the data analysis perspective.
 The same biological data may have raw, normalized, and standardized forms.
 This field can also be used to distinguish reduced dimensional objects such as PCAs and UMAPs from other upstream matrices.
 One note is that many tools store the biological data matrices and reduced dimensional matrices in separate sections of the data object due to the fact that they are used in different parts of the workflow for different purposes and often contain different features.
 From the analysis schema perspective, we found that these types of matrices can share similar sets of metadata fields and thus were grouped together into the broader FOM class.
 The subset fields capture the group of features and cells that belong to the matrix.
 The obs_subset field can be used to capture information about the level of filtering that has been applied to the cells or if the cells have been subsetted based on a biological category.
 Many tools will group all matrices with the same set of observations with the same data object and create separate data objects after applying subsetting operations.
 This field allows matrices across different data objects within a dataset to be appropriately annotated.
 Similarly, the feature_subset field can be used to annotate matrices that contain a subset of detected or highly variable features (e.g. highly variable genes or the PCs explaining the most variance).
 Other fields such as data_type and representation capture some characteristics of the original storage mode of the matrix.
 These fields are primarily useful when data is converted to simple flat files (e.g. CSV) that do not always have inherent ways of recording this information.
 More advanced tools and storage formats that have the ability to import flat files can take this into account when converting the FOM to platform-specific data types and matrix representations.